Burntisland's Churches - Part 4

 Throughout this period, the Rev Dr Michaelson and his congregation maintained an uneasy truce, but matters were to come to a head in 1638 - the year of the National Covenant (see box).

-the National Covenant on 28 February 1638 in Greyfriars
+signing of the National Covenant on 28 February 1638 in

-Alexander Henderson, Minister of Leuchars, was the prime
+on Roman Catholicism".
+Alexander Henderson, Minister of Leuchars, was

 In the early Covenanting days, Burntisland was a zealous stronghold of the movement.
 However, not only did Dr Michaelson ignore the views of his flock, but he also ignored instructions from the Kirkcaldy Presbytery of the Church of Scotland to subscribe to the Covenant and to read it in church.
 On five successive Sundays in May and June, 1638, his services were boycotted by the congregation.
 When the General Assembly of the Church of Scotland, meeting in Glasgow in November 1638, abolished episcopacy and excommunicated the bishops, Dr Michaelson again refused to accept the decision.